-Since graduating in 2014 I have gained over half a decade experience working as a doctor, completed the MRCP Part 1, Part 2 and PACES examinations to obtain the MRCP (UK) diploma, completed a three year part-time MSc degree in Medical Education and achieved the Diploma in Child Health from the Royal College of Paediatrics and Child Health (DCH) and achieved the DRCOG diploma from the Royal College of Obstetricians and Gynaecologists.
+Since graduating in 2014 I have gained over half a decade of experience working as a doctor, completed the MRCP Part 1, Part 2 and PACES examinations to obtain the MRCP (UK) diploma, completed a three year part-time MSc degree in Medical Education, achieved the Diploma in Child Health from the Royal College of Paediatrics and Child Health (DCH) and achieved the DRCOG diploma from the Royal College of Obstetricians and Gynaecologists.
 I also became a Fellow of the Higher Education Academy and teamed up with my close friend Dr Matthew Kimberley to write a book about succeeding in medical school, called The Medicine Manual.
 After finishing the UK Foundation Training Programme, I took a year away from training to gain experience as a locum doctor and free up time to build the website and resources I had dreamed of since starting medical school.
 These resources became Zero to Finals.

-I started GP specialist training in August 2017 and complete my training in August 2020.
+I started GP specialist training in August 2017 and completed my training in August 2020.
 I have had the luxury of rotating through paediatrics, obstetrics and gynaecology, psychiatry and rheumatology as part of my GP training.
-I am passionate about general practice, as it offers the perfect opportunity to continue to learn about every speciality, explore every corner of medicine and meet, help and followup patients dealing with a huge variety of problems.
+I am passionate about general practice, as it offers the perfect opportunity to continue to learn about every speciality, explore every corner of medicine and meet, help and follow up patients dealing with a huge variety of problems.
 It also gives me the flexibility to pursue other interests, such as teaching and writing books.
 I would encourage anyone wondering which speciality to choose to consider general practice, particularly if they are ambitious, enjoy a challenge and like learning.